 1. Capitalize on digital transformation (DX)

 Retailers continue to embrace new technologies to enable contactless shopping.
 This year, retailers must continue their digital momentum.
 At the same time, they must create in-store experiences that keep shoppers returning to stores.
-For example, Walmart plans to remodel 1,000 stores to integrate digital and in-store experiences for shoppers.
+For example, Walmart plans to invest $1.4B in its business, and redesign 1,200 stores to integrate digital and in-store experiences for shoppers.

 What does retail’s digital transformation mean for service companies?
 We expect strong demand for updated point-of-sale systems to continue.
-But there are other needs as well, such as integrated and personalized experiences, inventory tracking technologies, and contactless interactions via self-service kiosks and biometrics (e.g. facial recognition and hand recognition-based payments).
+But there are other needs as well, such as integrated and personalized experiences, inventory tracking technologies, and contactless interactions via self-service kiosks and biometrics including facial recognition and hand recognition-based payments.
+For example, Amazon is bringing palm-based payment systems to Whole Foods stores.
 Of course, the networking infrastructure required to run all these is also critical.
 Together, these technologies are essential for an omnichannel consumer experience.

 As a result, experienced technicians that can install and maintain these technologies will be in high demand.
-Service companies nationwide are turning to talent marketplaces like Field Nation.
+Service companies nationwide are turning to talent marketplaces like Field Nation, and being more strategic about their implementation.
 With a pool of thousands of technicians, these platforms provide expertise to install and service POS systems, digital signage, printers and scanners, pin pads and payment systems, kiosks, low-voltage cabling, and more.
 And within the past year, Field Nation completed over 750,000 retail-related service tickets (2,000-3,000 tickets per day, every day).

 2. Realign costs: fixed vs. variable

 Many businesses are revisiting their fixed expenses to respond to margin pressures with a cost model that flexes with volatility and demand.
 This often translates into a revamped labor strategy.